Peak demand reduction pilot shows encouraging results for mall

 Working under the management and integration direction of Buildings IOT, we created a custom solution for automatic demand control for the mall's HVAC system based on electrical consumption.
 The demand management program uses SkySpark for system monitoring and notification, Niagara for building automation control and BACnet and Modbus for communication protocols across controllers.

 - Because analytics had not been previously utilized on Woodlands' HVAC system, the actual status of electricity meters was not known at the outset of the project and therefore actual peak reductions could have been far less than projected.

 - Initial analysis of utility billing data was required to understand the demand charges for common areas before the demand management strategy could be finalized.

-- Project development spanned seasons and was delivered at the peak of summer heat when equipment would be operating in high gear and guest comfort is a top priority.
+- Project development spanned seasons and was delivered at the peak of summer heat when equipment was operating in high gear and guest comfort was a top priority.